 Study of the fundamentals of economic analysis with particular emphasis upon consumer demand behavior and the output and pricing decisions of business firms under various market structures.
-Introduction to international economic theory.
-Group projects.
-Staff
+Special attention given to the role of ethics in the behavior of business executives and consumers.
+Consideration of current issues such as health care, energy policy, and government intervention in the market.
+Course includes student-led seminars and group projects.